aws-samples/aws-serverless-cicd-workshop/workshop/content/buildpipe/pipeascode/deploy/_index.en.md

 On your terminal, run the following commands from within the _pipeline_ directory:

 ```
+cd ~/environment/sam-app/pipeline
 npm run build
 cdk deploy
 ```

-The CDK CLI might ask you to confirm the changes before deploying, this is because we are giving Admin permissions to the IAM role that deploys our application.
-This is generally not a bad practice since this role can only be assumed by CloudFormation and not by a human, however, if your organization has a stricter security posture you may want to consider providing a fine grain policy for the deployment role.
+The CLI might ask you to confirm the changes before deploying, this is because we are giving Admin permissions to the IAM role that deploys our application.
+This is generally **not** a bad practice since this role can only be assumed by CloudFormation and not by a human, however, if your organization has a stricter security posture you may want to consider creating [a custom IAM deployment role](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_aws-iam.Role.html) with a fine grain policy.

 ### Trigger a release